ligato/docs/docs/plugins/plugin-overview.md

 More in: [Datasync plugin][datasync-plugin]

-Package datasync defines the interfaces for the abstraction of a data synchronization between app plugins and different backend data sources.
+defines the interfaces for the abstraction of data synchronization between app plugins and different backend data sources.

 ### Data Broker plugin